 Monitoring apps with thick-clients

 PVSR provides capabilities for monitoring desktop client applications or sophisticated web front-ends through a robotic agent.
 The EUXM robot replays user interactions on the application running on the same desktop (in most cases running on a virtual machine).
 It works by issuing simulated user transactions to your application in order to mimic what a typical customer might do.
 It can be issued from a single designated robot client or from multiple robot clients at different server locations to better gauge service availability and responsiveness especially through WAN links.
 The robot is development platform antagonistic – works with application written in Java, .NET, C++, Flash, etc. – and can be deploy on Windows XP/7/8.
+To view a demo of such a test click here.

 - Use EUXM as the basis for transparent and objective service-level agreements (SLA) reports.